CooCooCaCha/RedditViewer/README.md

 Rails is used for managing accounts and subreddits.

 TODO
-- Nested comments.
-- Thumbnail previews for threads.
+- Thumbnail view in thread.
+- Collapse sub-comments.
+- Move forward and backward through top-level comments.
+- Expanded image view.
 - Navigate back to subreddit from within a thread.

 FUTURE